great-expectations/great_expectations/docs/guides/tutorials/getting_started.rst

 .. _tutorials__getting_started:

 ###############
-Getting started
+Getting started with Great Expectations
 ###############

 Welcome to Great Expectations!
-This tutorial will help you set up your first deployment of Great Expectactions.
+This tutorial will help you set up your first local deployment of Great Expectactions.
 We'll also introduce important concepts, with links to detailed material you can dig into later.

 Please follow these steps to get started: